V. S. Naipaul: 1956–1958: Early Trinidad novels

 Diana Athill, the editor at the publishing company André Deutsch, who read Miguel Street, liked it.
 But the publisher, André Deutsch, thought a series of linked stories by an unknown Caribbean writer unlikely to sell profitably in Britain.
 He encouraged Naipaul to write a novel.
-Without enthusiasm, Naipaul quickly wrote The Mystic Masseur in Autumn 1955.
+Without enthusiasm, Naipaul quickly wrote The Mystic Masseur in autumn 1955.
 On 8 December 1955, his novel was accepted by Deutsch, and Naipaul received a £125 payment.

 In late August 1956, six years after arriving in England, three years after his father's death, and in the face of pressure from his family in Trinidad, especially his mother, to visit, Naipaul boarded TSS Cavina, an Elders & Fyffes passenger-carrying banana boat, in Bristol.
 From on board the ship, he sent harsh and humorous descriptions of the ship's West Indians passengers to Pat, recording also their conversations in dialect.
 His early letters from Trinidad spoke to the wealth created there during the intervening years, in contrast to the prevailing frugal economy in Britain.
-Trinidad was in its last phase before decolonization, and there was a new-found confidence among its citizens.
+Trinidad was in its last phase before decolonisation, and there was a new-found confidence among its citizens.
 Among Trinidad's different racial groups, there were also avowals of racial separateness—in contrast to the fluid, open racial attitudes of Naipaul's childhood—and there was violence.
 In the elections of 1956, the party supported by the majority blacks and Indian Muslims narrowly won, leading to an increased sense of gloom in Naipaul.
 Naipaul accompanied a politician uncle, a candidate of the Hindu party, to his campaign rallies.
 During these and other events he was gathering ideas for later literary use.
 By the time he left Trinidad, he had written to Pat about plans for a new novelette on a rural election in Trinidad.
 These would transmute upon his return to England into the comic novel The Suffrage of Elvira.